 Washoe County was incorporated in 1861 and is a political subdivision of the State of Nevada.
 A five-member Board of County Commissioners (BCC) elected by constituents within their districts for a 4-year term governs the County.
 The County covers an area of 6,600 square miles in the northwest section of the state, bordering California and Oregon.
 The county seat is the City of Reno, the fourth largest city in Nevada.
-Other communities in Washoe County are Sparks, Sun Valley and Incline Village, at Lake Tahoe.
+Other communities in the County are Sparks, Sun Valley, and Incline Village at Lake Tahoe.

-The County provides an array of mandated services including property appraisal and assessment; tax collection; criminal prosecution; presiding over civil, criminal, domestic and juvenile court cases; death investigations; temporary financial assistance, health care assistance and indigent burials; communicable disease control; and child protection and placement services.
+The County provides an array of mandated services including property appraisal and assessment; tax collection; criminal prosecution; presides over civil, criminal, domestic and juvenile court cases; death investigations; temporary financial assistance, health care assistance and indigent burials; communicable disease control; and child protection and placement services.
 Regional services include adult and juvenile detention; parks and libraries; senior services; forensic services; water, sewer and flood control; animal services; emergency management; and regional public safety training.
 Other community services include patrol and criminal investigation; fire protection; snow removal and street repair; business licensing; and land use planning and permitting.
 Administrative and internal support services include management, human resources, community relations, finance, technology services, internal audit, fleet operations, purchasing, and risk management.

-This report includes the financial activities of three component units: South Truckee Meadows General Improvement District, Truckee Meadows Fire Protection District, and Sierra Fire Protection District.
-Component units are legally separate entities for which a financial benefit or burden relationship exists between the County and the entity.
-The Washoe County BCC functions as the governing bodies for these entities.
+This report includes the financial activities of two discretely presented component units: Truckee Meadows Fire Protection District and Sierra Fire Protection District.
+Both component units are legally separate entities for which the County BCC functions as the governing bodies.
+However, there is noÁfinancial benefit or burden relationship between the County and the Fire Districts.

 The BCC is required to adopt a final budget annually on or before June 1 for the ensuing fiscal year.
-The annual budget serves as the foundation for Washoe County's financial planning and control.
+The annual budget serves as the foundation for the County's financial planning and control.
 The legal level of budgetary control is at the function level for governmental funds and by the sum of operating and nonoperating expenses for proprietary funds.